Standard Operating Procedures (SOPs) for WhatsApp issues

 · Once you share the code your account will be taken over by the attacker.

-· The most common scam at this time is WhatsApp impersonation, where the attacker pretends to be someone you know or trust.
+· The most common scam currently is WhatsApp impersonation, where the attacker pretends to be someone you know or trust.
 This can be your parents, friends, or mostly colleagues of the company you work at or even the CEO of a company.

 · In this type of attack, attackers gather information on the CEO or the target they are going to impersonate via LinkedIn or any other social media.